usaid-cs/yesterday-i-learned/random.md

 - Riots and social unrests are tied to high global prices.
 - [Goldilocks and the Three bears](https://en.wikipedia.org/wiki/Goldilocks_and_the_Three_Bears): woman breaks into bears' house, eats porridge, breaks chair, falls asleep.
 Wat?
 - The official name for bookworm is apparently "bibliophile".
-- "The number of Americans killed by guns runs at about 10 9-11 attacks per year.
+- "The number of Americans killed by guns runs at about ten 9-11 attacks per year.
 More Americans are killed by gunshot wounds each year than in the entire Iraq war." - [Thunderf00t](https://www.youtube.com/watch?v=l6uLUaqgWY0)
 - [Brioche buns](https://en.wikipedia.org/wiki/Brioche) have so much egg and butter in it, that it is often considered [Viennoiserie](https://en.wikipedia.org/wiki/Viennoiserie) pastry.
 (That word just means "things from Vienna".)
 - [tl;dr](https://news.ycombinator.com/item?id=17401425) --- ["Every successful social startup should bend, but not completely violate, one or more social taboos, e.g. one of the 7 deadly sins."](http://charlescosta.net/2014/04/how-the-seven-deadly-sins-drive-innovaiton/)
 - "[PCI and] PCIe usually implies DMA, so now you'll be able to [plug in to an SD card slot](https://www.techpowerup.com/245534/sd-express-is-a-new-memory-card-standard-that-leverages-pcie-and-nvme) and read/write all the memory on the system, [dumping passwords, cookies, etc](https://github.com/carmaa/inception), and rewriting memory to bypass logins or inject running code."